damianengineer/azure-ai/deployment/bicep/README.md

 For production deployments, consider these additional security practices:

 1. Restrict network access using VNet integration and private endpoints
-2. Implement more restrictive RBAC roles with least privilege
+2. Implement more restrictive RBAC roles with least privilege.
+For example currently the developer has admin access to the Ket Vault.
+In production the app should use a service account that has only has read privileges to the secrets it needs to operate.
 3. Use CI/CD pipelines with service principals instead of user credentials
 4. Implement resource locks to prevent accidental deletion
 5. Add resource tagging for better governance